DroopyTersen/PortalsDevTraining/react-intro/README.md

     - Do you see the updated title in the browser?

 ## Working with `state`
-We were successfully injected a parameterized `title` into our `AppHeader`, but the `title` value is still hardcoded inside the `App` component.
-What happens if we have more dynamic data?
+We successfully injected a parameterized `title` into our `AppHeader`, but the `title` value is still hardcoded inside the `App` component.
+What happens if we need more dynamic data?

-The classic example is an 'increment count' app.
-It display a big number and a button.
+The classic example is an 'Increment Count' app.
+It displays a big number and a button.
 Then increments the number everytime you click the button.
-In this scenario we obviously can't hardcode the click count in `App`, we need to "React" (\*groan\*).
+In this scenario we obviously can't hardcode the click count inside `App`, we need to "react" (\*groan\*).

 If we are talking about dynamic data (typically obtained through user interaction or web service calls), then we are probably going to be working with `state`.
 React `state` is kind of like `props`, except:
 - A React Component can NOT update it's own `props`.
-The parent always injects `props`.
+The parent always injects prop values.
 - A React Component manages it's own `state`.
-A parent or sibling component should not be modifying another component's `state`.
+A parent or sibling component should modify another component's `state`.

 > *HOW IT WORKS:* React re-fires the render function (effectively updating the UI), any time a component updates it's state or the parent injects updated `props`.